mjordan/islandora_workbench_integration/README.md

 Drupal 8 Module that provides a View used by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
 This view provides a REST endpoint listing all the terms in a vocabulary.

+Note that this module is not currently required to use Islandora Workbench.

 ## Requirements

 * [Islandora 8](https://github.com/Islandora-CLAW/islandora)